-Today, in addition to its headquarters and terminal site in East Liverpool, the Port Authority owns and leases industrial plant complexes, barge/rail/truck cargo transfer facilities, a data operations center and a fiber optic network in Mahoning and Columbiana Counties.
+Today, the Port Authority owns and leases industrial plant complexes, barge/rail/truck cargo transfer facilities, and a fiber optic network in Mahoning and Columbiana Counties.
 Additionally the Port Authority owns and sells/leases property in two industrial parks, the Trade Park in Leetonia and the Intermodal Facility in Wellsville.
-The East Liverpool headquarters site, the Trade Park and the Wellsville Intermodal Facility are all designated as Foreign Trade Zones.
+The Trade Park and the Wellsville Intermodal Facility are all designated as Foreign Trade Zones.

 The Port Authority has two primary responsibilities.
 They are (1) facilitation of cargo movement on the Ohio River, and (2) promotion of economic development in Columbiana County.
 In regard to cargo movement on the Ohio River, Columbiana County is geographically blessed as the northern most point of the Ohio River in the United States.
 We serve as a feeder port for the industrial base of the Cleveland/Pittsburgh corridor.
 Ohio ranks as the 24th largest economy in the World (if it were an independent country) and 43% of Ohio’s economic output is generated in NE Ohio.
 Ohio is the eighth largest maritime state in the U.S. by tonnage of cargo moved (two-thirds of Ohio’s borders are on navigable waters) and Columbiana County is Ohio’s largest river port system.